 I’m a renter, so I can’t go installing wall-mounts into my home.
 That’s why I enjoy cordless vacuums that come with stands, because they keep all the attachments handy and allow the vacuum to charge while sitting pretty in my hall.
 With the Dyson Micro 1.5kg I’ve had to lean it tenuously against my wall, with the attachments sitting in my cupboard ready for use.
 It’s not ideal, to be honest.

 Should you buy the Dyson Micro 1.5kg?

 If, like me, you live in a small-ish home with hard floors, Dyson had you in mind when it made the Dyson Micro 1.5kg.
-It’s as affordable as you’ll find a brand-new Dyson, and it does have that same flagship power that other Dyson cordless vacuums are known for.
+It’s as affordable and you can save even further using Dyson discount codes.
+Plus, it does have that same flagship power that other Dyson cordless vacuums are known for.

 It’s a shame it can’t do carpets, and I do lament the lack of stand.
 The lightweight design and speedy cleaning just about makes up for that, though.